Jak-3-Modifer/Jak-3-ReBalanced/README.md

 Serves as a base template for another future mod.
 A revitalized approach to rebalancing the various elements of Jak 3, including missions, enemies, weapons, vehicles, bosses, and overall difficulty.
 This fresh perspective aims to enhance gameplay by fine-tuning the difficulty, ensuring a more strategic and dynamic experience for casual players.

-## Mod Details (as of latest)
+## Mod Details (as of latest patch)

 `Weapons and Ammo`

--Beam Reflexor cost of ammo is 5; 10 with the increase deflections upgrade
+-Beam Reflexor ammo cost is 5; 10 with the increased deflections upgrade

+-You start every weapon with no ammo, except the scatter gun; only one bullet

--Needle Lazer cost of ammo is 6 pre-ammo efficiency; cost of ammo is 3, ammo efficiency
+-Needle Lazer cost of ammo is 6 pre-ammo efficiency; cost of ammo is 3 with ammo efficiency

 -Blaster ammo pickup gives 3 instead of 10

 -Blaster's rate of fire is slightly slower

--Wave Concussior gives a 5 meter boost in the air
+-Wave Concussor gives a 5-meter boost in the air

 -Scatter Gun deals 6 damage at 7 meters; 2 damage beyond 8 meters.
 Scatter Gun max range is 15 meters

 -Arc Welder does 1 damage per ammo use

+-Mass inverter affects Jak as well

+-Every weapon's TTK has been tuned to suit the difficulty

 `Light Jak and Dark Jak`